fabioc9675/GreenhousePrj/Software/greenhouse-pyt/README.md

 nohup means don't kill the process
 -u means dont need buffer, write out everytime

-> out: to record the output in out file (`tail -f out`) to see the last few lines of the file & to run as a background process
+> out: to record the output in out file (`tail -f out`) to see the last few lines of the file
+> & to run as a background process

 use `kill -9 "process"`

 - `ps ax | grep script.py` to see the process
 - `ps ax | grep dataReader.py` to see the process

+Use `sudo chmod 777 ttyACM0` to give permissions to the device to connect through USB USART